 Common causes of tension headaches include stress from school, family, or friends.
-Other causes include eyestrain and neck or back strain from poor posture.
+Other causes include eyestrain and neck or back strain from poor posture or poor vision.
 Depression may also be a reason your child is having headaches.

-While most headaches are harmless, when they get worse over time and happen along with other symptoms such as loss of vision, speech problems, or muscle weakness, they can be the sign of a more serious problem.
+While most headaches are harmless, when they get worse over time and happen along with other symptoms such as causing your child to wake during the night, loss of vision, speech problems, vomiting, or muscle weakness, they can be the sign of a more serious problem.

 If your child has any of these symptoms with her headache, take her to the doctor right away.

 How Are Headaches Diagnosed in Children and Teens?